SFI-Visual-Intelligence/awesome-xai/README.md

 * [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) (2022) by Christoph Molnar
     * Available freely online, available for purchase in PDF/ebook format on Leanpub and in print on lulu.com
 * [Interpretable AI](https://www.manning.com/books/interpretable-ai) by Ajay Thampi
-    * Part of Manning's MEAP series, publishes in April 2022
+    * Part of Manning's MEAP series, publishes in May 2022

 ## Courses / MOOCs